Blendify/blender-manual/blender_docs/manual/editors/3dview/properties/shading.rst

    of the active camera: Focal Length, Sensor Size, Focus Object or Focus Distance, and Viewport F-stop.
 Ambient Occlusion
    Improves the realism of the viewport image by simulating the darkening effect that occurs in crevices and corners.
-This is done by raycasting in screen space.
+This is done by ray casting in screen space.
    Typically such effects are rendered at higher quality, but this is a quick real-time preview which can help when modeling or sculpting.